 Look at the pictures and say what you think might have been happening before each catastrophe happened.
 Compare your answers with your partner.

-Write a statement about any of the picture res to say what the people should/ shouldn't or could/ could ln't have done.
+Write a stat tement about any of the pictures to say what the people should/ shouldn't or r could/ could n't have do one.

 Such things happen Grammar - Modal verbs